Skip to content

 Everyone Knows the Rules

-Read Romans 2:14-15: "For when Gentiles, who do not have the law, by nature do what the law requires, they are a law to themselves, even though they do not have the law.
-They show that the work of the law is written on their hearts, while their conscience also bears witness."
+Romans 2:14-15 — "For when Gentiles, who do not have the law, by nature do what the law requires, they are a law to themselves, even though they do not have the law.
+They show that the work of the law is written on their hearts, while their conscience also bears witness, and their conflicting thoughts accuse or even excuse them."

 Reflection